PharmedOut is a project that educates physicians on how drug companies influence prescribing.

-Shahram Ahari, who was featured in the above video, is a former drug rep who has spoken out before.
+Shahram Ahari, is a former drug rep who has spoken out before.
 He spent two years selling Prozac and Zypraxa for Eli Lily and told a Senate Aging Committee that his job involved "rewarding physicians with gifts and attention for their allegiance to your product and company despite what may be ethically appropriate."

 Ahari describes sales tactics that were openly taught to new reps during a training class, including:

 - How to exceed spending limits for important clients

 - How to be generous with free samples to leverage sales

 - How to use friendships and personal gifts to foster a "quid pro quo" relationship